 “With a book you will never feel alone”!
 I am a person who travels often for work, and I always carry a book with me.
 Whether I am waiting in an airport, sitting on an airplane, alone in my hotel room, or eating by myself in a restaurant, I am always in good company with a good book.

 I recently traveled to Africa (Ghana) for the first time.
 Like many who have gone before me, I fell in love with the people and place.
 Also like many who have gone before me, I returned home with a desire to help Africa grow and develop.
 As with any developing country there is a need to build schools, hospitals, and other areas of infrastructure.
 Ultimately I have chosen to help Ghana develop by supplying something that is very close to my heart: Books!

 I have always loved to read, and books have introduced me to a world of new ideas and concepts.
 I would like to give the people of Ghana the gift of inspiration and new ideas as well.
 The impact that books can make in Africa is seen with William Kamkwamba of Mali.

 This young man’s family could not afford to continue to send him to school.
 However after reading a book about how windmills can be used to create energy, William Kamkwamba was inspired to build a windmill which created enough electricity to power his house and eventually his village.

 BBALP is a non-profit, non-partisan international organization headquartered in NY with subsidiaries in Ghana, France, and Spain.
-The BBALP’s mission is to promote literacy among the African people building well equipped, modern and sustainable efficient libraries in with the aim to share the gift of ideas and education with Africa.
+The BBALP’s mission is to promote literacy among the African people building well equipped, modern and sustainable efficient libraries in with the aim to bring the gift of ideas and education in Africa.